jshmrtn/generator-jm-vuejs/README.md

 > Generator for generating VueJS applications.

+## General

+It is important to note that this generator is heavily opinionated.
+It is intended to be used as a starting point for bigger Vue SPA projects.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-jm-vuejs using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).